-This 8-part series is about investing in stocks.
+This 8-part series about investing in stocks is for beginners who want to learn how to invest.
 The best strategy is to buy and hold.
 Avoid tinkering with your decisions, but rebalance every year to maintain your desired level of risk.
 This outstanding video series was produced by SensibleInvesting.tv.
 I have created a summary and transcript to help you find spots that interest you and make the best use of your time.

 Summary of video: Lessons From Stock Market History Pt.7: buy and hold